felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.25.0-b.1 =

 (2018/05/01) Added support for the https://schema.org/ItemList type, used by Google for its mobile carousel feature.
+Added a "Person Information" section to the Social and Search Optimization metabox.

 = 1.24.6 =